Lake Norman Boating Accident Attorney

 Lawyers for People Injured in Lake Norman Jet Ski and Boating Accidents

-The boating accident attorneys at Auger & Auger have been helping victims of boating and Jet Ski accidents on Lake Norman for over 20 years.
+The boating accident attorneys at Auger & Auger Accident and Injury Lawyers have been helping victims of boating and Jet Ski accidents on Lake Norman for over 20 years.
 Both partners have spent half their lives along the coast, maintain advanced scuba certification, are regular boaters, and know the rules of boat safety.
 “We know the law, will work to locate applicable insurance and will begin our investigation immediately to preserve the evidence supporting your case” partner Herb Auger.

 Frequent Causes of Boat and Jet Ski Accidents